The online Comment window has expired

 • Default_avatar

-Joe Dickerson almost 4 years ago
+Joe Dickerson about 4 years ago

 This is yet another another proclamation from the City of Oakland that screams landlords are not welcome here, and that if you have an extra unit in your home, don't rent it.
 This continued pushing for erosion of property rights and control leads to a real reduction of units available in the rental pool.
 I recently had a vacancy in my home and will not be renting it again.
 I feel incredibly privileged to be able to make that choice.
 Many of my neighbors rely on their rental income to make ends meet, and I'm fearful that Oakland's lack of a giveadamn for small landlord wellbeing will lead to foreclosures and wiping out of generational wealth, much of which has been built by minority families over decades.
 I admire how Oakland and the State has stepped in to protect many people's homes, and yet I'm disgusted at the complete neglect for the people providing housing, including those that live with their tenants.